-King Tower is a member of Woods Rogers’ Appellate, Education, and Labor and Employment practice group.
+King Tower is a member of Woods Rogers’ Appellate, Education, and Labor and Employment practice groups.
 He assists employers with employment law litigation, labor-management relations, and also offers counsel to businesses on employment-related matters.
 Best Lawyers in America named King as the 2017 Roanoke Lawyer of the Year for Employment Law-Management.

 King regularly counsels and represents colleges and universities throughout Virginia, and leads the efforts of Woods Rogers’ Education team.

 King’s experience as a labor and employment attorney includes defending claims under the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and Title VII.
 He has extensive experience providing strategic guidance to clients on conducting internal audits of corporate compliance, employment policies, and other critical decisions.
 King also assists federal contractors in preparing affirmative action programs and represents them during government audits.
 King has served as lead negotiator in collective bargaining and has represented employers in grievance and arbitration proceedings.

 King received an AV® Preeminent Rating from Martindale-Hubbell for Employment Litigation and is recognized by Chambers USA- America’s Leading Business Lawyers for Labor and Employment Law.
 He is a frequent speaker at national and regional programs for organizations such as the American Bar Association, the Federal Labor Standards Legislation Committee, and Virginia SHRM.